 Disinfectant for hand sanitizing has been

-for classes and computers in computer classrooms.
+equipment for classes, and computers in computer classrooms before and after use.

 (3) Thorough ventilation

 equipment installed in each building,